Welcome to The Finanser by Chris Skinner. The Finanser discusses all things FinTech, finance, banking, technology and, most importantly, the future.

-To make an enquiry about a speaking engagement, just contact us and, if you are interested in Chris Skinner as a speaker, here’s an illustration of his keynote presentations …
+To make an enquiry about having Chris write or speak for you, here's an illustration of his presentations ...

-Chris Skinner is known as an independent commentator on the financial markets and fintech through this blog, and as author of the bestselling book Digital Bank (2014), its sequel ValueWeb (2016) and the newest book Digital Human (2018).
+...
+Chris Skinner has regularly forecast the changes in finance driven by technology.
+He is one of the first to use the phrases Digital Banking and Banking-as-a-Service, and is known as an independent commentator on the financial markets and fintech through this blog and as author of the bestselling book Digital Bank (2014), and its sequels ValueWeb (2016), Digital Human (2018), Doing Digital (2020) and the latest book Digital for Good (2022).

-In his day job, he is Chair of the European networking forum The Financial Services Club and Nordic Finance Innovation, as well as being a Non-Executive Director of the Fintech consultancy firm 11:FS, and on the advisory boards of various firms including B-Hive, Bankex, IoV42, Moven and Meniga.
+In his day job, he is Chair of the Nordic Future Innovation, as well as being a Non-Executive Director of the Fintech consultancy firm 11:FS, and on the advisory boards of various firms including Moven and Meniga.

 He has been voted: